Downtown Revitalization Initiative – the public’s voice

 This web site was created to help give the Oneonta community a stronger voice on Oneonta’s Downtown Revitalization Initiative (DRI).
 Oneonta was awarded a $10 million grant from NY State as part of an effort to improve the urban vitality of city centers across New York State.
 In order to ensure that the $10 million is invested wisely, the state has required that Oneonta develop a strategic investment plan through collaboration between a private consulting group (Stantec), local government officials, and a local planning committee (aka Steering Committee).
 According to the NY State government, these groups must seek input from Oneonta residents, business owners, and other stakeholders in order to develop a plan that has broad local support.

-As tracked here, there have been 8 public meetings to date on Oneonta’s DRI.
+There have been 8 public meetings on Oneonta’s DRI between September 2016 and February 2017.
 These public meetings are a requirement of NY State as part of the DRI planning process.
 During these public meetings many enthusiastic Oneonta residents, business owners, and property owners came out and contributed ideas and insight.
 Many of these same ideas can be found on this web site under comments.

 The January 24th presentation from Stantec outlines the DRI projects that are being pushed forward and how the $10 million is proposed to be allocated.
 In addition, during the January 24th presentation a hardcopy of the ‘project summary‘ was handed out.
 Since January 24th there have been small changes to the plan.